How can I be admitted as a DUS student?

 How do I register once I am admitted?

 Division of Unclassified Studies students register in the Office of the University Registrar.
 Students are mailed a registration packet each term that includes the date and time of registration.
-When making course selections, it is important to remember that students are responsible for meeting all prerequisites for Vanderbilt courses for which they register.
+When making course selections, it is important to remember that students are responsible for meeting all prerequisites for Vanderbilt courses in which they hope to enroll.

 How, when and where do I pay for my course(s)?